 Results indicate that a low-level flag switching between the two residual coding modes may have some benefit for screen content, for natural content similar to the solution adopted in CE3-2.4

 No need for action

+JVET-Q0783 Crosscheck report for JVET-Q0574 (CE3-related: Additional Results with Luma and Chroma BDPCM on CE3-2.5) [H. Jang (LGE)] [late]

 Overall conclusion: CE3 does not need to be continued.